tekktrik/auto-menorah/README.rst

         "password": "YourWiFiPassword"
     }

+    location = {
+        "zipcode" = "Your5DigitZipcode"
+    }

-You'll want to update the fields with your Wi-Fi network's name and password accordingly.
+You'll want to update the fields with your Wi-Fi network's name and password, and zipcode accordingly.
 Don't share it with anyone!

 Building Hardware
 =================